flitbit/diff/Readme.md

 * When structural differences represent change, apply change from one object to another.
 * When structural differences represent change, selectively apply change from one object to another.

+## ChangeLog

+`0.1.6` - Changed objects within nested arrays can now be applied.
+They were previously recording the changes appropriately but `applyDiff` would error.
+Comparison of `NaN` works more sanely - comparison to number shows difference, comparison to another `Nan` does not.

 ## Installation
 ```
 npm install deep-diff